Home > Short-Term Health Insurance > Montana Short-Term Health Insurance

 Is short-term health insurance available for purchase in Montana?

 Yes.
-As of 2024, there were at least three insurers offering short-term health insurance in Montana.
+As of early 2026, there were at least three insurers offering short-term health insurance in Montana.

 Which short-term plan durations are permitted under Montana rules?

 Montana does not limit the duration of short-term health plans, so federal duration limits are applicable.
-Although short-term health insurance in Montana can thus have initial terms of up to 364 days (for policies issued before September 2024) the insurers that offer short-term plans in Montana all currently cap their plan terms at six months, and do not offer longer-term plans.
+But as mentioned above, the insurers that offer short-term health insurance in Montana have historically chosen to cap their policy durations at six months.

 Who can buy short-term health insurance in Montana?

-These plans are available during the annual open enrollment period in the fall (November 1 – January 15), and can be purchased through Montana’s federally-run exchange/marketplace — HealthCare.gov — or directly from one of the health insurance companies that offer policies in the state (premium subsidies and cost-sharing subsidies are only available if you buy your plan through the exchange).
+These plans are available during the annual open enrollment period in the fall (November 1 – December 15), and can be purchased through Montana’s federally-run exchange/Marketplace – HealthCare.gov – or directly from one of the health insurance companies that offer policies in the state (premium subsidies and cost-sharing subsidies are only available if you buy your plan through the exchange).

 ACA-compliant plans are purchased on a month-to-month basis, so you can enroll even if you need coverage for a few months before another policy takes effect.
 For example, if you’ll soon be enrolled in Medicare or an employer’s plan, you can sign up for a Marketplace plan (assuming it’s during open enrollment or you qualify for a special enrollment period) and then schedule your Marketplace plan to end when your new coverage starts.